 - National Commissioner, Adult Training and Development who is responsible for the development and coordination of the National Adult Training & Development Curriculum. - 2.
-Personal Leader Advisers, appointed to assist each new adult member with their training and ongoing support. - 3.
 Leader Trainers and Assistant Leader Trainers appointed nationally to conduct training programs.

 R11.2 SCOUTS AUSTRALIA INSTITUTE OF TRAINING